dgutride/patternfly-utils/README.md

-# PatternFly Alert for Patternfly Web Components
+# PatternFly utilities for Patternfly Web Components
 This project provides the alert web component for the PatternFly reference implementation.

 ---